Halle, Belgium

-Halle ([ˈɦɑlə]; Hal, [al]) is a city and municipality of Belgium, in the district (arrondissement) Halle-Vilvoorde of the province Flemish Brabant.
-It is located on the Brussels-Charleroi Canal and on the Flemish side of the language border that separates Flanders and Wallonia.
+Halle ([ˈɦɑlə]; Hal, [al]) is a Belgian city and municipality in the Halle-Vilvoorde district (arrondissement) of the province of Flemish Brabant.
+It is located on the Brussels–Charleroi Canal and on the Flemish side of the language border that separates Flanders and Wallonia.
 Halle lies on the border between the Flemish plains to the North (thick loam) and the undulating Brabant lands to the South (thinner loam).
 The city also borders on the Pajottenland to the west.
-The official language of Halle is Dutch.
+It is about 22 km southwest of Brussels.
+The official language of Halle is Dutch, as in the rest of Flanders.

-The municipality Halle comprises the city of Halle proper and the towns of Buizingen and Lembeek.
+The municipality comprises the city of Halle proper and the towns of Buizingen and Lembeek.
 The neighboring towns are: Pepingen, Sint-Pieters-Leeuw, Beersel, Braine-l'Alleud, Braine-le-Château, and Tubize.
 The population of Halle has increased from 32,758 inhabitants in 1991 to 39,536 on 1 January 2019.
-The mayor is Marc Snoeck of the Vooruit party.
+The mayor is Eva Demesmaeker of the N-VA party.

 History

 Antiquity and Middle Ages

 Borders have always played an important role in the history of Halle.
 Already in the prehistoric era, before the Roman conquests, a tribe of Nervii – either a Germanized Celtic people or a Celticized Germanic people – lived in this region.
-In the 7th century, Saint Waltrude, the daughter of an important Merovingian personality, gave some of her inherited land around Halle to the chapter of the abbey which she had just founded in Mons.
+In the 7th century, Saint Waltrude, the daughter of an important Merovingian figure, gave some of her inherited land around Halle to the chapter of the abbey which she had just founded in Mons.
 From that time on and until the French Revolution, the region around Halle would depend to various degrees on the County of Hainaut.
-In the 8th century, Hubertus, archbishop of Tongeren, founded a church dedicated to the Blessed Virgin Mary, which may have been the start of the devotion that still continues today.
+In the 8th century, Hubertus, archbishop of Tongeren, founded a church dedicated to the Blessed Virgin Mary.
+This may have been the start of the regional devotion that continues today.

-The town must have grown quickly since Jeanne, Countess of Flanders and Hainaut, already granted it its freedom charters in 1225.
-The miraculous statue of the Virgin arrived in Halle in 1267 as a wedding gift to John II, Count of Holland and of Hainaut.
-The cult of Mary attracted important visitors such as Edward I of England and Ludwig the Bavarian, making Halle an important frontier town between Hainaut and Brabant.
-A much bigger church was now needed, that was completed in the 15th century.
-The death of Philip the Bold, Duke of Burgundy in Halle in 1404 was actually a benefit to the city as all subsequent ruling Dukes of Burgundy were to pay a visit here.
-Even Louis XI of France decided to bury his stillborn son in the Halle church in 1460.
+The town must have grown quickly since Jeanne, Countess of Flanders and Hainaut granted its freedom charters in 1225.
+The miraculous statue of the Virgin was sent to Halle in 1267 as a wedding gift to John II, Count of Holland and of Hainaut.
+The cult of Mary attracted important visitors, such as Edward I of England and Ludwig the Bavarian, making Halle an important frontier town between Hainaut and Brabant.
+A larger church, dedicated to Mary, was completed in the 15th century.
+The death of Philipe Bold, Duke of Burgundy in Halle in 1404 benefitted the city.
+All subsequent ruling Dukes of Burgundy paid visits here to honor the duke's grave.
+In 1460 the French King Louis XI decided to bury his stillborn son in the Halle church.